nimryf/GMM-shape-classifier/README.md

 - The code is very modular and creates a classifier from scratch; it does not use ready-made or provided functions/libraries.

-- Resources were too many to directly upload, so they were zipped.
+- Images were too many to directly upload, so they were zipped.
 Make sure to unzip them before use.